 What does it take to live a better life?

-More money surely helps, but it isn’t the whole story is it.
-Take a look at the pyramid below.
+More money surely helps.
+But it isn’t the whole story, is it?

 - What’s the best investment strategy?

 - Will I have enough to retire comfortably?

 - How much should I be contributing to super?

 - What can I do to be more tax-effective?

 But those questions should just be the start of the conversation, not the end.
 Other important questions and items to address include:

 - Where do you think these were formed?

 - Does your money personality reflect the lessons of your parents or your own experience?

 - How satisfied you are with your financial life and your life more broadly?